 [email protected].
 Open: Be sure to CALL THEM to ask what they have

 and when - there is nothing on their website now.
-Directions: And for a map to our farm,
+Directions: Click here for a map and directions.

 Crops are usually available in August, September, October.
 Payment:

 Cash, Check, Visa/MasterCard, Discover.
 (UPDATED: April 09, 2018, JBS)

 Knaus Apple Ranch - apples, prepicked produce, gift shop, snacks

 and refreshment stand, restrooms, picnic area, school tours